01 / 20

 Principle

-Gaze is computed as iris position relative to the eye corners, in a head-relative frame — so translating the head does not move the vector; only a saccade does.
-A 1-D Kalman filter is applied to each component, with measurement noise inflated during blinks.
+Iris position relative to the eye corners, in a head-relative frame — head translation does not move the vector, only a saccade does.
+1-D Kalman per component, measurement noise inflated during blinks.

 g = ( ciris − ccanthi ) / weye